-- Careers related issues: links to useful careers diagnostic tools and careers information resources, including some to support applications to post-16 providers. - Year 10 work experience information, including how to source placements.
+- Careers related issues: links to useful careers diagnostic tools and careers information resources, including some to support applications to post-16 providers. - Personal Development lessons such as, how to write your CV and how to prepare for an online interview.